Alpine Waste & Recycling is the City’s waste hauler, serving 3,400 households in the City’s Waste & Recycling collection program

 Customers may choose to add green waste collection, large item pick-up, or drive-in service for an additional fee.

-After you sign up for the level of service you desire, the City will include three months of service on your quarterly water bill.
-Optional services will be billed directly by Waste Management.
+The City charges for three months of service on your quarterly water bill.
+Optional services will be billed directly by Alpine Waste.

-Waste Management will provide you with one cart exchange, free of charge, within the first 90 days of service.
-Additional trash cart size exchanges may be made quarterly for $15.
+Alpine Waste will provide you with one cart exchange, free of charge, within the first 90 days of service.

 If your HOA contracts with a waste company to provide service to all of the households within your neighborhood, you are not included in the city program, although your HOA may voluntarily opt into the program at any time.
 If your HOA does not provide waste collection, your household is included in the program.